BETA PHOTO: Avalon, showing most of the major features. Note:...

 From the Wall of the Dead on the Second Tier, take a trail around to the right and up the hill.
 The trail meets the Third Tier at the right side, and cuts back left underneath the Southwest Buttress.
 The trail continues downstream, staying fairly level most of the way, all the way over to Crack Land.

 Continuing on the trail beyond Crack Land takes you to Wizard Rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Third Tier:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Third Tier: